fergusstrange/embedded-postgres/README.md

 If the *RuntimePath* directory is empty or already initialized but with an incompatible postgres version, it will be removed and Postgres reinitialized.

+Postgres binaries will be downloaded and placed in *BinaryPath* if `BinaryPath/bin` doesn't exist.
+If the directory does exist, whatever binary version is placed there will be used (no version check is done).
+If your test need to run multiple different versions of Postgres for different tests, make sure *BinaryPath* is a subdirectory of *RuntimePath*.

 A single Postgres instance can be created, started and stopped as follows